smattymatty/mathew-storm-site/philo_content/book/Chapter 5 - The Weight of Chains.md

 "Boy," Nikias interrupted, his scarred face serious.
 "Let me tell you something about how power works.
 They don't recruit monsters for projects like this."

+Sisyphus felt a flicker of joy—here it came, the speech every empire's servants gave to justify their service.
+He could recite the next words before Nikias spoke them.

 "They don't?"

 "Monsters are unreliable.
 Unpredictable.
 No, they find good men—men with families, men with principles, men with something to lose.
 Then they turn those good things into chains.
 Your love becomes leverage.
 Your hope becomes a weapon against you.
 Your decency becomes the very thing that ensures your cooperation."